 The 3-year MEV gives the right to its holder to enter the Schengen Area as many times as they wish within a period of three years.
 However, even in this case the visa holder is limited to remaining in the EU no longer than 90 days within a 180-day period.

-You will need to show very strong proof that you travel frequently to any of these countries and why you travel.
-In addition, you will need to show evidence why a visa with a validity of 5 years is necessary for you.
+You will need to show very strong proof that you travel frequently to any of these Countries and give the reason for which you travel.
+Moreover, you will need to show evidence why a visa with a validity of 5 years is necessary for you.

-Please do not hesitate to contact us should you need additional information or support with processing business visa for Germany.
+Please do not hesitate to contact us, if you need additional information or support with processing business visa for Germany:

 Tel: +49 (0)89 24 88 14 310, www.dwyer-legal.com